aignacio/ravenoc/README.md

 $ tox
 ```
 --->
-The created `run_dir` folder has all the logs and waveforms (in fst format) for the run.
+Once it is running, it will create the `run_dir` folder with all the logs and waveforms (in .fst format) for each of the runs.
 To get more details of the tests please read [Tb readme](tb/README.md).

 ## <a name="intro"></a> Introduction
 RaveNoC is a configurable HDL for mesh NoCs topology that allows the user to change parameters and setup new configurations.
 In summary, the features of the RaveNoC are: